SgtCoDFish/bedrock-bootstrap/06-uart-rxxd/README.md

 63 1a 95 00  # bne x10 x09 0x14    - correct
  ```

 If this seems clunky, that's because it is!
-But pretty quickly it becomes natural to browse using gdb and check the control flow of the program.
+But pretty quickly it becomes natural to browse using GDB and check the control flow of the program.

 ## Autotest